Category: General

 We’re back!

-By melissa in General on June 10, 2020
+By bhadmin in General on June 10, 2020

 On Monday, June 1st, we re-opened the center and had a total of 20 children arrive on the first day!
 As the week progressed, more children began to return.
 It is definitely different around here: parents drop off and pick up children outside at the front door, all temperatures are taken, hands are immediately washed, staff is equipped with masks, but we were all so excited to see our children and families and get back to learning and playing.